Library & Multimedia

 You may need to download a plug-in or application to get the most out of the Office for Victims of Crime (OVC) online products, including video, audio, or interactive features.
 To help you in this process, OVC has put together some user tips and reference links to these applications

-The Adobe Acrobat Reader is necessary for viewing PDF files (also referred to as portable document formats).
-Most OVC Publications are posted on the OVC Website in PDF and HTML.
-PDFs are the closest versions to the printed/published materials with respect to formatting (layout and images).
-Download the Adobe Acrobat Reader.
+The Adobe Acrobat Reader is necessary for viewing PDF files.
+OVC Publications are posted on the OVC website in PDF and HTML.
+Download the Adobe Acrobat Reader to view PDF files.

 Players From Adobe: Flash & Shockwave

-OVC offers other multimedia products, which may require additional plug-ins like Adobe Shockwave (formerly Macromedia Shockwave) and Flash Player.
-Both these Adobe plug-ins can be downloaded for free.
+OVC offers other multimedia products, which may require additional plug-ins like Adobe Shockwave and Flash Player.
+Both of these Adobe plug-ins can be downloaded for free.

 Depending on your security settings, you may see a Security Warning dialog box and possibly a reference to ActiveX control.
 Follow the install instructions.